-Oklahoma has the second highest incarceration rate in the nation.
+Oklahoma has the highest incarceration rate in the nation.
 Research show that 95% of people in prison will be released, but only 1 in 3 will be arrest-free three years later, creating a cycle of incarceration that costs the state in both dollars and community safety.
-In 2013, 1,459 people with a felony conviction were released to Tulsa County alone.

 It is becoming increasingly apparent that we cannot sustain this level of incarceration without a significant impact on individuals, families and entire communities.
 In addition, reentry intersects with a myriad of other social issues.
 High recidivism rates contribute to increased victimization, impacting public safety.
 Annual earnings are reduced by 40% for those who have a history of incarceration.
 Homelessness is associated with a higher risk for incarceration, and incarceration contributes to an increased risk of homelessness.
 Of those returning from prison, 75% have a history of substance use disorders and 24% of individuals in state prisons have a history of mental illness.
 Children of incarcerated parents often struggle with anxiety, depression, learning problems and aggression, making reentry a family issue.
 A large number of prisoners return to a small number of already disadvantaged neighborhoods making it a community issue.